Expo Personal Gear List

 - Rucksack or pack frame.
 Make this a BIG one; don't make the same mistake as Aled by bringing a little 35 litre.
 65 litres or more.

 - Glasses & spares if you need them.

 - Contact lenses - get enough daily use-once ones.
 The upper caves are very dusty.

-- Bivvy bag - emergency shelter anywhere.
+- Bivvy bag (very lightweight, non-breathable) - emergency shelter anywhere.
 The plateau can become

 unfriendly very quickly.
 Erin and Earl had to resort to bivvy bags when

 caught by a storm on the Hinter in 1999.
 You could use the one from